 I have to say, the simplicity and perfection of this burger blew me away.
-My photos suck, because I had to use a flash and didn’t have my light, but I really loved this.
-Nice regular patty – I’m so tired of smash burgers being everywhere now.
+My photos suck, because I had to use a flash and didn’t have my light, but I really loved this (photos have since been updated).
+Nice regular patty – I’m so tired of smash burgers being everywhere now, although it WAS a bit smushed.
+Not quite smashed.
 Crisp texture on that patty!
 Great cheese coverage.
 Perfect soft bun.
 My only gripe was that the tomato was cut a bit thick.

 I also got a hot dog – they’re split-griddled.
 PERFECT!